Teasotea/RPG_IASA_project_2021/README.md

 # RPG Game, where you can rob caravans...

-## Task
+## About

-Develop a game with RPG elements and generate a world where you can where you can rob caravans using Java and Object-Oriented Programming methods.
+A game with RPG elements and the generated world, developed using Java and Object-Oriented Programming methods.
 The game should provide an opportunity to walk around the "dungeon", study, collect coins, kill monsters and feel like a hero

 ## The program structure